-Module 2: kernels and processes Introduces the students to the design and implementation of different operating system kernels in some details.
+Topic 2: kernels and processes Introduces the students to the design and implementation of different operating system kernels in some detail.

-Module 3: concurrency, synchronization and scheduling In this module we will cover threads and the semantics of concurrency, synchronization of multi-threaded programs, deadlocks, race conditions, processor scheduling and other related topics.
+Topic 3: concurrency, synchronization and scheduling The module covers threads and the semantics of concurrency, synchronization of multi-threaded programs, deadlocks, race conditions, processor scheduling and other related topics.

-Module 4: memory management We will cover topics related to memory such as hardware and software address translation mechanisms, caching and virtual memory.
+Topic 4: memory management The fourth module cover topics related to memory such as hardware and software address translation mechanisms, caching and virtual memory.

-Module 5: I/O and File Systems This module introduces the students to the File system abstraction, different storage devices and filesystems
+Topic 5: I/O and File Systems This module introduces the File system abstraction, different storage devices and filesystems

 To be admitted you must have 60 ECTS-credits in Computing Science or 2 years of completed studies, in both cases including good knowledge and experience of the programming language C, including working with threads.
 You should also have knowledge and experiences of programming directly with/to an operatingsystem.
-These requirements are fulfulled by the course C-programming and Unix or equivalent.
+These requirements are fulfilled by the course C-programming and Unix or equivalent.
+Entry requirements

 Applicants in some programs at Umeå University have guaranteed admission to this course.
 The number of places for a single course may therefore be limited.